History Of Honey & Health Benefits Of Honey

-The diligent little bee has been an almost invisible companion to humanity for a very long time.
-Documentation on their activity, the honey they produce and health benefits goes back thousands of years.
+The diligent little bee has been an almost invisible companion to humanity for a very long time creating quite the history of honey.
+Documentation of their activity, the honey they produce, and honey health benefits go back thousands of years.

 - A Sumerian scripture, written around 2000 BC offers a prescription for treating a wound, “Grind to a powder river dust … (words missing on translated text) then knead it in water and honey and let plain oil and hot cedar oil be spread over it.”

 - The Ebers papyrus written about 1550 BC includes honey in 147 of its prescriptions for external applications, from use against baldness to healing ointments used after surgery and to reduce inflammation.

 - The Ayurvedic texts of ancient India written about 500 AD indicate honey being used for the cleaning and healing of wounds as well as against many internal and external infections.

 - Ancient Greeks thought of honey as medicine and believed that it would prolong life.

 - The Mayan culture used the honey of a stingless bee to treat cataracts.